Narimanz/Traffic-sign-classifier/README.md

 # Show class images histogram

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is not balanced.
+Here is an exploratory visualization of the training data set.
+It is a bar chart showing how the data is umbalanced.

    ![png](./index.png)